cskiraly/TinyOS/apps/tests/storage/Log/README.txt

 Description:

-Application to test the LogStorageC abstraction.
-There must be a volumes-<chip>.xml file in this directory describing the test volume for your flash chip.
+Application to test the LogStorageC abstraction, using the log in linear mode.
+There must be a volumes-<chip>.xml file in this directory describing a 256kB volume named LOGTEST for your flash chip.

-The mote id controls a random seed used in the test (k), and the actual test performed k * 4: perform a full test k * 4 + 1: erase the log k * 4 + 2: read the log k * 4 + 3: write some data to the log
+The mote id is of the form T*100 + k, where k is a random seed and T specifies the test to be performed:

+T = 0: perform a full test
+T = 1: erase the log
+T = 2: read the log
+T = 3: write some data to the log

-The read test expects to see one or more consecutive results of the data written by the write test.
+The read test expects to see one or more consecutive results of the data written by the write test (with the same seed).
 The last write data can be partial.
-So, for instance, you could run the test with mote id = 5, then 7 twice to erase the log and write 3 copies of the data sequence for k = 1, then run with mote id = 6 to test all these writes.
+So, for instance, you could run the test with mote id = 104, then 304 twice to erase the log and write 2 copies of the data sequence for k = 4, then run with mote id = 204 to test all these writes.
 Or you can just run the test with mote id = 4 to do a complete test.

+If the log fills up (which should take 4 or 5 write operations), the write will fail, but a subsequent read will succeed.

 A successful test will turn on the green led.
 A failed test will turn on the red led.
 The yellow led blinks during the steps of the full test.